Affiliate disclosure: This roundup is reader-supported. When you click through links, we may earn a referral commission on qualifying purchases.

 - Good short-duty performance on common rebar and mid-thickness plate

-If you want a no-nonsense cutter for garage projects and light fabrication, this model is easy to live with.
+If you want a no-nonsense cutter for garage projects and light fabrication, this model is easy to understand.
 You can use 120V for quick sheet work and step up to 240V when you need cleaner cuts through thicker rebar or plate, though it performs best with a solid compressor and dedicated circuit.

 What People Say